THESE GUIDELINES SUPERSEDE ALL PREVIOUS TRAVEL REGULATIONS.

 Employees are allowed up to the Standard Size Vehicle for rentals.
-If you are traveling with more than 2 people and/or need a larger rental for a specific business function, you may request to be allowed a larger rental vehicle on the vehicle rental.
-Provide justification why the larger vehicle should be allowed.
+If you are traveling with more than 2 people and/or need a larger rental for a specific business function, you may request a larger rental vehicle on the vehicle rental form.
+Justification must be included.

 Foreign Currency Conversion